-- 1. In fire hazard and risk analysis, fire-load of specific industry has not been taken into consideration.
+- In fire hazard and risk analysis, fire-load of specific industry has not been taken into consideration.
 However, weightage has been given to the size of industrial area in the fire hazard and risk analysis of the base unit (district level).
 An attempt has been made even in the present assignment to go further down at lower levels.
-Providing special weightage of type of industry will require building level survey including estimation of fire-load for each industry, which is out of scope of present assignment. - 2.
+Providing special weightage of type of industry will require building level survey including estimation of fireload for each industry, which is out of scope of present assignment. - 2.
 Currently, Census 2011 has published only district level demographic data (the Tehsil/ Block level data is still unavailable), which has been used for further estimation and analysis purpose. - 3.
 Floating population in cities has not been considered for distribution over the land use (built-up area); this may be attempted in future detailed studies. - 4.
 Non-availability of a uniform level of fire statistics of all the fire events in the past 5 years. - 5.
-Designation, rank structure and administrative control are very heterogeneous from state to state, which in the present state creates ambiguity while brining in at National level.
-For example, Director Position pay scale in one state may not be equal to that of Chief Fire Officer in another state.
+Designation, rank structure and administrative control are very heterogeneous from State to State, which in the present State creates ambiguity while brining in at National level.
+For example, Director Position pay scale in one State may not be equal to that of Chief Fire Officer in another State.
 For the purpose of present assignment, we have divided the rank/designation structure into 11 levels (level 0 to level 10).
-For this, a system needs to be put in place through having a uniform administrative structure at national level to state level.
+For this, a system needs to be put in place through having a uniform administrative structure at national level to State level.
 This may require development and implementation of National Fire Act, which MHA is trying to develop in near future. - 6.
-The firefighting infrastructure of forest department, privately owned companies/ organizations, military cantonment and airbases, nuclear power plants, nuclear research reactors, heavy water plants, mines, ports, airports, oil exploration and oil refineries are out of scope of present study.
-However, RMSI is trying to get information about the fire-fighting infrastructure for these, and will include whatever information will be available, as there are limitations due to security concerns.
+The fire fighting infrastructure of forest department, privately owned companies/ organizations, military cantonment and airbases, nuclear power plants, nuclear research reactors, heavy water plants, mines, ports, airports, oil exploration and oil refineries are out of scope of present study.
+However, RMSI has tried to get information about the firefighting infrastructure for these, and included available information, as there are limitations due to security concerns.
 This is more so, as result of this study may be made available in public domain with their spatial location.
 Studying fire infrastructure in above areas will require special MOU's with MHA and controlling agencies, and may be attempted in future studies to have a complete coverage of the country.